 We have developed a comprehensive induction programme to prepare our new members of staff for working in the industry, and also provide our staff with regular refresher training.
 Health and Safety is a key part of our induction programme; we have added the IOSH Managing Safely programme into our induction as a mandatory requisite for all senior managers.

 We continue to deliver health and safety behavioural training to all members of staff in order to influence attitudes and understanding of the consequences of bad practice.
 This has played a major role in significantly reducing our Accident Frequency Rate (AFR).

 We also support employee development through our “Training Plus” scheme.
 This is not job related training, the focus is personal development.
 Winter driving courses, advanced driving lessons and Arabic classes are three examples of courses we have approved for employees as part of this scheme.

 We invest a great deal of time in the development of our apprentices as we believe in growing our talent organically.
 Our apprentice intake has grown year on year, averaging 20 new apprentices per year, 96% of whom successfully complete and enter full time employment with us.
 Our administrations and hire apprentices are enrolled onto administration apprenticeships and our engineer apprentices attend the CITB construction college to complete a three year Plant Mechanics Advanced Modern Apprenticeship.

-The success of our apprenticeship programme has been highlighted by one of our apprentices winning a hire industry Apprentice of the Year award and also a Hire Achiever of the Year award in 2015.
+The success of our apprenticeship programme has been highlighted by one of our apprentices, Maddie Wallace, winning a hire industry Apprentice of the Year award and also a Hire Achiever of the Year award in 2015.

 Robyn Turner (Left), finalist for the Apprentice of the Year award, Hire Association of Europe (HAE) Excellence 2016.